ellerbrock/egghead-downloader/README.md

 ## Configuration

-Either use `.env` file located in the root directory to provide your username and password or provide command line options:
+Provide parameters either by using `.env` file located in the root directory or by command line arguments:

 `yarn egghead -u my@email.com -p mypassword the-name-part-of-the-course-url`